PUT-JUG/proj-mp/src/Topic 1 - Introduction and RGB-D Data.md

 There will be a **total of 30 points** to get:
 + 15 p. for implementation:
   + 5 p. for code review
-  + 10 p. for fullfiling the project's requirements
+  + 10 p. for fulfilling the project's requirements
 + 5 p. for systematic work
 + 10 p. for the presentation:
   + 6 p. for presenting the project